groovy-tutorial/groovy-tutorial/book/parts/03_Operators/00_Introduction.md

 ---

 # Introduction
 Operators are used with variables and the context in which they're used will vary the resulting output.
-This chapter purely lists the range of operators available to you and the following chapters describe each in more detail.
+This introduction lists the range of operators available to you and the following chapters describe each in more detail.

 ## Arithmetic and Conditional Operators
 |Operator(s)         							  |Type